yuriko-aya/janki/API_QUICK_START.md

 **401 Unauthorized:**
 - Token is missing or invalid
-- Check the Authorization header format: `Token your-token-here`
+- Check the Authorization header format: `Bearer your-token-here`

 **403 Forbidden:**
 - You're not the admin of this team